abinit/abinit/doc/tutorial/rf1.md

 to produce phonon band structures and the associated thermodynamical properties, please consult the [second tutorial on DFPT](/tutorial/rf2).

+It is strongly recommended to discover this tutorial simultaneously with the DFPT (respfn) user guide.
+You might start by reading [[help:respfn#intro|sections 0 and the first paragraph of section 1]] of this user guide.

+A basic introduction to the theory is given in [[cite:gonze2005]].
+You might also benefit from reading the longer review [[cite:baroni2001]].
+Further details are in [[cite:Gonze1997]] and [[cite:Gonze1997a]].

 This tutorial should take about 2 hours.

 [TUTORIAL_README]